necst/grcuda/README.md

 * `NumberOfGPUs`: set how many GPUs can be used during computation.
 It must be at least 1, and if > 1 more than 1 GPUs are used (if available).
 1 by default;
 * `DeviceSelectionPolicy`: choose the heuristic that manages how GPU computations are mapped to devices, if multiple GPUs are available;
 * `MemAdvisePolicy`: select a managed memory `memAdvise` flag, if multiple GPUs are available.
 Options: `read-mostly`, `preferred-location`, `none` (default);
+* `ExportDAG`: add this option to dump scheduling DAG.
+Specify the destination path and the file name as value of the option (e.g. `--grcuda.ExportDAG=../ExecutionDAG`).
+File will be saved in dot format;

 ## Publications